tomphill/tailwind-course-starter/README.md

 ### Measurements

 Tailwind goes in groups of 4 pixels.
 Numbers for top, bottom, left, right, margin and padding will be increased by multiples of 4 based on the number provided to them after the -.

+### Fonts

+From google front, you import the style without the style tag.

+Then you will include `@layer` with a level of specificity and then inside of your html brackets, include the font-family you will now be importing.